What's Your Money Mojo Type?

 STAR: I work hard.
 I deserve it.

-SERVANT: Money is only for giving.
+SERVANT: Energy is only for giving.

-You would rather forego comforts and convenience because there's a part of you that feels guilty for enjoying them.
-Somewhere along the line you may have even picked up this belief about money and power and it being connected with evil and those who are sinister.
-You would never want to be them.
+Somewhere along the line you may have even picked up this belief about money, power, and even good looks (including good health) and it being connected with evil and those who are sinister.
+You don't want to be that.

 I know it's hard when your heart is so big, but you can't help anyone else if you're drowning yourself.
 Get securely in your own lifeboat and then you can cast a lifeboat to your neighbor in need.